resal81/PyTopol/README.md

     $ pip install pytopol
     $ psf2top.py -p psffile -c charmm_prm1 [charmm_prm2 ...] [-v]

+Note that in this method `psf2top.py` will be installed in the `bin` directory of your Python distribution.
+Make sure this directory is in your path.

 #### Method 2 - clone the git repo